-In 2018, we ask NLG Law School and Local Chapters to organize events and actions on the intersection of mass incarceration and immigration in this current political climate.
+In 2019, we ask NLG Law School and Local Chapters to organize events and actions on mass incarceration, highlighting the connections between the exponential increase of incarcerated people and the 40-year War on Drugs.
 In past years, Guild chapters have organized interactive workshops, community discussions, film screenings, tabling, letter writing campaigns, banner drops, visits to incarcerated youth, and panels on topics such as solitary confinement, school to prison pipeline, immigration detention, transformative justice, and alternatives to incarceration.

-Other NLG initiatives include the NLG-NYC Parole Preparation Project, the NLG Bay Area Prisoner Advocacy Network, the NLG NJ-DE Prisoner Legal Advocacy Network, and the Guild Notes column, “Beyond Bars: Voices from NLG Jailhouse Lawyers”.
+Other NLG decarceration initiatives include the NLG-NYC Parole Preparation Project, the NLG Bay Area Prisoner Advocacy Network, the NLG NJ-DE Prisoner Legal Advocacy Network, and the Guild Notes column, “Beyond Bars: Voices from NLG Jailhouse Lawyers”.
 NLG Mass Incarceration Committee and Prison Law Project volunteers respond to jailhouse lawyer members’ letters and send out our Jailhouse Lawyer Manual on an ongoing basis.
-The NLG Political Prisoner Support Committee provides legal support for and connects Guild members with political prisoners.
-NLG members are involved in various initiatives opposing policing, criminalization, solitary confinement, the drug war, capital punishment, and new prison construction.
-The Guild also supported the 2016 National Prison Strike and has been working to investigate and challenge deplorable conditions in numerous Texas Department of Criminal Justice prison facilities in the aftermath of Hurricane Harvey.
+NLG members are involved in various initiatives opposing policing, criminalization, solitary confinement, capital punishment, and new prison construction.
+The Guild also supported the 2016 and 2018 National Prison Strikes and has been working to investigate and challenge deplorable conditions in numerous Texas Department of Criminal Justice prison facilities in the aftermath of Hurricane Harvey.